Murthyk6/life-skills-track/Prevention-of-Sexual-Harassment.md

-### Types of Behavior that Cause Sexual Harassment
+### Types of Behavior that Cause Sexual Harassment:

-- Unwanted sexual advances: Making unwelcome or inappropriate sexual comments, advances, or propositions.

-- Offensive remarks: Making offensive or sexually suggestive jokes, comments, or innuendos.
+**Sexual Harassment Behaviors**

+Sexual harassment includes different behaviors that make people feel uncomfortable or unsafe in a sexual way.
+It's essential to understand these actions to create a safe and respectful environment for everyone.
+Here are some examples:

+1. **Unwanted Advances**: Making unwelcome romantic or sexual moves towards someone without their consent.

+2. **Explicit Comments**: Saying sexually suggestive or offensive things that make others uncomfortable.

-- Inappropriate touching: Engaging in unwelcome physical contact or touching of a sexual nature.
+3. **Lewd Jokes**: Sharing inappropriate jokes or content of a sexual nature.

-- Catcalling: Whistling, making lewd comments, or otherwise objectifying someone in public spaces.

-- Cyber harassment: Sending explicit or offensive messages, images, or content online without the recipient's consent.

-- Creating a hostile work or social environment: Engaging in behavior that creates an uncomfortable or intimidating atmosphere due to sexual comments, jokes, or behavior.

-- Retaliation: Taking adverse actions against someone who has rejected or reported sexual advances or harassment.
+4. **Non-Consensual Touching**: Touching someone without their permission or crossing personal boundaries.

+5. **Persistent Requests for Dates or Favors**: Continuously pressuring someone for dates or favors, even after they say no.

+6. **Using Power or Authority to Coerce or Intimidate**: Abusing authority to force someone into unwanted sexual interactions or to control them.

+Creating awareness and having clear policies against sexual harassment are important to stop these behaviors.
+Let's build a culture of respect, consent, and equality where everyone feels safe and valued.

 - Distribution of explicit materials: Sharing sexually explicit material without consent, such as explicit images or videos.